HUCHUY QOSQO PLUS SHORT INCA TRAIL 4 DAYS

 Guiding Peru has designed this Huchuy Qosqo with Short Inca Trail trek for guests who walk on a secret Inca Trail where few other tourists go.
 Sleeping next to an abandoned Incan city, hiking on the last stretch of the Classic Inca Trail, visiting Machu Picchu twice, at Sunset and at Sunrise, cycling along the Urubamba River.
 This tour includes a home-stay visit at the remote archaeological center of Huchuy Qosqo, beautiful landscapes, visit to lagoons and interactions with Andean people.
 On day 3 of the tour we begin at kilometer 104 for our short Inca Trail trek into Machu Picchu, entering in late afternoon through the amazing Sun-Gate.
 On last day, we will be the first to enter the citadel, enjoying a guided tour of Machu Picchu before the crowds arrive later in the day.

 On this tour you can expect hiking at high elevation for up to 6 hours per day.
 Training for at least 2 months before the trek is advised.
+Guests are responsible for carrying their personal items required for day 1 and day 3 and 4 of tour, Guiding Peru provides transport of guest’s additional luggage for day 2 of the tour, where guests will have access to these additional personal items.
 Plan your arrival into Cusco 2 days prior to the start of the trek to allow proper time to acclimate to the high altitudes.

 Tour Details: 4-Day huchuy qosqo plus short inca trail trek to machu picchu